VladislavGlupak/Real-Estate-Purchase-Planner/README.md

 4. Install Streamlit: `pip install streamlit`

-5. Type this code into your terminal to run the app in a web browser: `streamlit run app.py` (Be sure to run it from the app folder!)
+5. Type this code into your terminal to run the app in a web browser: `streamlit run app.py` (Make sure to run it from the folder that contains the "app.py" file!)
 ```
 Any other needed dependencies are provided in the "environment.yml"
 ```